 Love him or hate him, Sigmund Freud was quite remarkable in terms of his impact on the field of psychiatry.
 In previous posts I’ve covered some of his ideas: defense mechanisms, repression and suppression, transference/countertransference, and psychodynamic psychotherapy.
-This post will consider Freud’s psychoanalytic theories that served as the basis for his research and clinical work.
+This post will consider a couple of key areas of Freudian psychoanalytic theory that served as the basis for his research and clinical work.

 Aspects of the mind